IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: IM-META Method

 \section{\textsf{IM-META} Method}

 In this section, we present \textsf{IM-META}, an end-to-end solution to the problem of IM in a topologically unknown attributed network.
+Our main idea is to solve two subproblems where we first update $G_T$ while fixing an estimated $S^*$, then optimizing $S$ with fixed $G_T$.
+In particular, due to the interdependence of the seed set $S$ on the explored subgraph $G_T$, where $S$ is chosen from vertices within $G_T$, we can represent $S$ as a function of $G_T$ and vice versa, denoted as $S = f(G_T)$ and $G_T = g(S)$.
+Consequently, our objectives encompass addressing the following two iterative subproblems: 1) when presented with $G_T$, our aim is to identify the optimal $S$; and 2) when provided with an estimated $S^*$, we proceed to optimize $G_T$.
 The overall procedure of our method is described in Algorithm 1.
 The algorithm starts with the NDP consisting of the following three functions: 1) \textsf{NetInference} for network inference using metadata (refer to line 3); 2) \textsf{GraphGen} for reinforced weighted graph generation (refer to line 4); and 3) \textsf{QNodeSelect} for query node selection (refer to line 5).
 After querying $T$ nodes by iteratively invoking the above three functions, we turn to the SSP along with a modified greedy IM function, dubbed \textsf{ModifiedGreedy}, which is invoked to obtain the set of influential seed nodes, $S$, from the reinforced weighted graph $G^{(T)}_\text{gen-prun}$ (refer to line 9).

 \begin{example} A schematic overview of our \textsf{IM-META} method is visualized in Fig.~\ref{fig:exampleoverall}, where we show one round of exploration from an unknown attributed network $G$ consisting of six nodes.
 As output of the network inference (NDP1) and the reinforced weighted graph generation (NDP2), we acquire a network $G^{(0)}_\text{gen-prun}$ by adding seven inferred edges.
 Based on $G^{(0)}_\text{gen-prun}$, node $v_2$ (a filled-in yellow circle) is selected via query node selection (NDP3).
 Afterwards, we similarly obtain $G^{(1)}_\text{gen-prun}$, which completes the NDP.
 Under a given budget of $k=2$ seed nodes, the seed set of two nodes $v_1$ and $v_3$ (filled-in red circles) is chosen from $\mathcal{V}_1$ in the subgraph $G_1$ since the seed set maximizes the influence spread over the reinforced graph $G^{(1)}_\text{gen-prun}$ by employing our own greedy IM algorithm. \end{example}